kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 This follows Kubernetes API conventions where `Accept` parameters are used for structural transformations (e.g., `as=PartialObjectMetadata`, `as=Table`).

-While this KEP is strictly scoped to `metadata.managedFields`, the `drop` parameter syntax is designed to be extendable (e.g., by allowing multiple values or comma-separated lists) to avoid redesigning the API if other fields need to be supported in the future.
+While this KEP is strictly scoped to `metadata.managedFields`, the `drop` parameter is designed to be extendable to other fields in the future using `+` as a separator (e.g., `drop=metadata.managedFields+metadata.annotations`).
+Unknown drop targets are silently ignored for forward compatibility.

 ### Implementation Details

-1.  **API Server Encoder:** Extend the API server's encoders to support a flag for excluding `managedFields`.
-When this flag is set, the encoder will skip the `managedFields` field during serialization.
-2.  **Watch Cache (Cacher):** The `cachingObject` in the watch cache will be updated to include the exclusion flag in its serialization cache key.
-This ensures that mixed opt-in and opt-out watchers correctly receive their respective serialized forms.
+1.  **API Server Serializer:** Add an `ExcludeManagedFields` option to the JSON and CBOR serializers.
+When this option is set, the serializer skips `metadata.managedFields` during encoding and exposes this variant as a distinct codec on `runtime.SerializerInfo` with its own `Identifier()`.
+The content type negotiation layer selects the appropriate serializer based on the `drop` parameter in the `Accept` header.
+2.  **Watch Cache:** No changes are needed to the watch cache or `cachingObject`.
+The `cachingObject`'s `serializationsCache` is keyed by `runtime.Identifier`.
+Since the stripped serializer has a different `Identifier` than the full serializer, the cache naturally maintains both forms as separate entries.
+This means that until all watchers migrate to dropping `managedFields`, each watch event will be serialized twice (once with and once without `managedFields`).
+Benchmarking shows this dual-serialization adds roughly 62% more time and 83% more memory per event, but this overhead is constant regardless of watcher count and is offset by the smaller payload sizes.
-3.  **Discovery:** The capability should be discoverable, likely via the supported media types in the API discovery.
+3.  **Discovery:** The capability should be discoverable via the supported media types in the API discovery.
 4.  **Client-side Mitigation:** Update `managedfields.ExtractInto` to return an explicit error if `managedFields` is missing or nil.
 This prevents clients that have opted out from accidentally performing operations that require `managedFields` (like certain "extract-modify-patch" workflows).

+#### In-tree Controller Migration

+As part of this KEP, we will migrate `kube-controller-manager` and `kube-scheduler` to use server-side opt-out instead of their current client-side informer transforms:

+- Both components currently use `TransformFunc` on their informers to nil out `managedFields` after deserialization.
+This saves client memory but does not reduce serialization CPU or network transfer costs.
+- With this KEP, both components will be updated to set the `drop=metadata.managedFields` parameter via their `rest.Config`, moving the field stripping to the API server's serializer.
+This eliminates the serialization and network costs in addition to the existing client memory savings.
+- The migration will be gated behind the `ManagedFieldsOptOutClient` feature gate.
+When enabled, the informer transforms for `managedFields` stripping become redundant and will be removed.

+#### Per-Client vs. Per-Request Configuration

+This KEP introduces per-client configuration via `rest.Config`.
+The rationale:

+- **Per-client is sufficient for `managedFields`:** The primary use case is controllers and informers that never need `managedFields`.
+These are configured once at client creation time and all requests through that client share the same preference.
+- **Per-request is compatible as future work:** The `Accept` header is inherently per-request at the wire level, so adding per-request configuration in `client-go` (e.g., per-request options that override the client default) would not require any server-side or protocol changes.
+This KEP does not implement per-request configuration in `client-go`, but the design is forward-compatible with it if future use cases (e.g., dropping different fields for different list calls) require it.

 ### Test Plan